 * 1 Peter 2:2 teaches works-salvation by changing “that ye may grow thereby” to “that you may grow up into salvation“.

 NOTE: The bilingual Spanish Bibles sold by LCBP have 50 textual changes (listed on an “Errata” page in the back and indicated by the year 2005 on the title page).
-After these changes were made, and the Bibles were already printed, the involved members of the society had a change of heart and were convicted that the original text was given by inspiration of God and should not have been changed.
+After these changes were made, and the Bibles were already printed, the involved members of the early Valera Bible Society had a change of heart and were convicted that the original text was given by inspiration of God and should not have been changed.
 I agree.
 If you buy copies of these, take a pen, mark through the altered text in the verses listed in the Errata, and write in the original reading.
 (Most of the alterations are relatively minor and in verses that would not normally be used in witnessing.)

 The “Thai-KJV” is probably the best Thai translation there will ever be.
 It was translated by an independent Baptist.
 But, sadly, it is not without error.
-It has the wrong Thai word for “divide” in 2 Timothy 2:15, so the verse is useless for teaching Biblical dispensationalism.
+It has the wrong Thai word for “dividing” in 2 Timothy 2:15, so the verse is useless for teaching Biblical dispensationalism.